-From March 1999 to April 2001, Rodriguez was the program manager for the Naval Electronic Combat Surveillance Systems and Maritime Cryptologic Systems at the Space and Naval Warfare Systems Command (PMW 163), and from April 2001 to June 2004, he was the program manager for the Navy Command and Control Systems, including the Global Command and Control Systems – Maritime, at the Space and Naval Warfare Systems Command/PEO C4I & Space (PMW 157).
+From March 1999 to June 2004, Rodriguez was the program manager for the Naval Electronic Combat Surveillance Systems and Maritime Cryptologic Systems, and subsequently, he was the program manager for the Navy Command and Control Systems, including the Global Command and Control Systems – Maritime, at the Space and Naval Warfare Systems Command and PEO C4I & Space.

 Upon selection to flag rank in March 2004, Rodriguez was assigned as the chief engineer for the Space and Naval Warfare Systems Command.
 Between November 2005 and February 2006, he was the acting commander for SPAWAR, and during the month of September 2007, he was the acting program executive officer for Enterprise Information Services.
 Rodriguez retired from active duty, effective October 1, 2008.